b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-Here I defined a dictionary of type `Dict{String, String}` so both the key and the value are of textual type (`String`).
-The order of the keys is not preserved (it is not important for performance of this data structure).
-So you may see different order of items after typing the code on your computer.
+Here I defined a dictionary of type `Dict{String, String}`, so, both the key and the value are of textual type (`String`).
+The order of the keys is not preserved (this data structure cares more about lookup performance and not about the order of the keys).
+Therefore, you may see different order of items after typing the code on your computer.

 If I want to now how to say "two" in Polish I type `someDict[key]` (if the key is not there I will get an error), e.g.